 * A team that receives a "0" rating will be suspended from competition until its captain meets with the Assistant Director or Coordinator of Intramural Sports.
 The team may be removed from competition.

 To be eligible for intramural sports, each player must possess an active membership to the University of Cincinnati Campus Recreation Center AND be a current University of Cincinnati student (enrolled in at least one (1) credit hour), faculty, or staff member.

-Participants may participate on one (1) coed and one (1) non-coed team per sport, per season.
+Participants may participate on one (1) mixed gender and one (1) non-mixed gender team per sport, per season.
 Substituting for another team in the same league is prohibited.

 3.3 Varsity and Club Sport Rules

 Competitive club sport players and former varsity athletes may not participate on an intramural B (recreational) league team in the same or a similar sport as their club/varsity sport.

 For sports with five (5) or more players on the playing field at one time, a team is limited to two (2) competitive club sport participants (in the same or similar sport) on its’ roster.

 For sports with four (4) or less players on the playing field at one time, a team is limited to one (1) competitive club sport participant (in the same or similar sport) on its’ roster.

 Current varsity athletes are not allowed to play on an intramural team of the same or a similar sport as their varsity sport.

 Former varsity athletes must sit out 365 days from last appearing on a varsity roster to be eligible to play in the same or similar sport as their varsity sport.
 Teams are allowed one (1) former varsity athlete (in the same or similar sport) per roster.